andyk/jsos/README.md

 * `Val` - An immutable content-addressed Object that is automatically normalized-then-serialized-then-written to persistent storage (via a "put") and then read-then-deserialized-then-denormalized back to their original form (via a "get") for the user to interact with.
   * We use content-based-hashing which allows for easy sharing of immutable state.
   * Normalization means that all nested objects are broken out into their own entry in the undelying JsonStore and replaced with their address
-* `JsosSession` - an builder-style single entry point for composing VarStores + ValStore + JsonStores together and then using them to interact with (i.e.g put, read, delete, subscribe-to, etc.) `Var`s and `Val`s.
+* `JsosSession` - an builder-style single entry point for composing VarStores + ValStore + JsonStores together and then using them to interact with (i.e., put, read, delete, subscribe-to, etc.) `Var`s and `Val`s.
 * `VarStore` - A wrapper around a transactional tuple store that handles storing and concurrently reading/updating/deleting a mapping between a human readable name/namespace and a hash of the object which can be found in a ValStore or JsonStore.
 VarStores serve three main purposes:
   1. give `Val`s human readable names
   2. provide a mutable abstraction over top of an immutable one (i.e., `Val`s)